 Jose Cisneros has extensive experience in international agriculture and business, and entrepreneurial development and solutions.
 He has participated in numerous international agricultural projects and has trained farmers, NGO trainers, and government officers from Africa, Asia, Latin America, Eastern Europe.
 At NC State, Cisneros founded CALS Global Academy, an initiative to train international professionals in agriculture and life sciences.
 He also developed the most comprehensive database of international activities among peer colleges of agriculture.
 Cisneros is the founder of AgriFoodGateway and the Global Agribusiness Program at the University of Missouri.
 As an entrepreneur, he has started six businesses in the horticulture, poultry, consumer retail, and mobile electronics industries.
 Contact: firstname.lastname@example.org.

 Adrienne has a background in agriculture and environmental science and holds a Ph.D. in environmental planning, M.S. degree in turfgrass science, and a B.S. degree in ornamental horticulture.
 Adrienne’s research experiences include investigating plant drought stress tolerance in response to exogenous applications of plant growth stimulants, and alternative water source planning to meet non-potable irrigation needs.
 Adrienne has worked as a sustainability director in higher education to provide customized training and program development.
 Prior to joining the CALS International Programs Office, Adrienne lived in France for two years.
-As the program coordinator, Adrienne oversees and manages the CALS International Programs’ initiatives and manages programs to increase CALS global engagement.
+As the assistant director, Adrienne oversees and manages the CALS International Programs’ initiatives including Research Pack Abroad, CALS SAIGE and additional programs to increase CALS global engagement.
 Contact: email@example.com.

 Amber Beseli, Ph.D., Program Coordinator for Global Academy